Harald-U/workshop-openshift-on-ibm-cloud/3-java.md

-# Lab 3 - Understanding the Java Implementation
+# Lab 3 (Optional) - Understanding the Java Implementation

 _Note:_ If you want to examine the java developer task you can do that lab, if not, just directly jump into [lab 4 - Deploying to OpenShift](4-openshift.md).